JingShing/dark_and_darker_bard/README.md

 * Release first version
   * Still disorder.
 And it is worked like a disastar.
   * It just a code junk.
+  * Started to suspect to the image detect.
+## Ver 1.1
+* Give up using image detect and recording song script.
+  * It still worked awful.
+  * It is not easy to record all the song.
+## Ver 1.2
+* Figure out that we can give image detect some confidence.
+  * Ya.
+The confidence made the image detect worked.
+  * It fill my determination.
+  * Nooooo.
+Confidence broke exe package.
+  * Sorry guys.
+We need to dircetly using script.
+## Ver 1.3
+* I find out that we cannot just using ```click()``` function to simulate right click.
+  * Write new click function.
+And it worked!
+  * So in this version.
+We finally can run.
+  * I add some setting in this script: confidence, grayscale, interval and region.
+## Ver 1.4
+* Actually it worked.
+But it kinda broke?
+So I spend some time to make it better.
+  * I cut the region to make it faster.
+  * I adjust some confidence.
+To make it more wisely.
+  * I consider to using grey scale.
+It make detect more faster.
+  * I adjust the interval between right click to avoid double clicking.
+  * And I made two bat to help you to install module and run python more easily.
+## Ver 1.5
+* I was frustrated.
+That sometimes script work not well.
+So I started to get more image to detect.
+  * In my case.
+In the elder version that I only detect one side of pointer.
+So it is easy to miss tempo.
+  * I add two side detect.
+So it can be more accurate.
+  * It worked better than usual.
+  * I decide to cut more image to make it run better.
 </details>